-Tangible Personal Property forms are mailed to taxpayers in January of each year.
-An informational Personal Property Brochure is included with the forms providing detailed information regarding Personal Property Taxes.
+Tangible Personal Property Forms (PDF) are mailed to taxpayers in January of each year.
+An informational Personal Property Brochure (PDF) is included with the forms providing detailed information regarding personal property taxes.

-Assessments are based on 100% of loan value of the current year January edition of the NADA official used car guide.
+Assessments are based on 100% of loan value of the current year January edition of the National Automobile Dealers Association (NADA) official used car guide.
 Additional value is added for vehicles equipped with 4-wheel drive features.
 Surry County is a non-prorating locality.
-Taxpayers are assessed the full year for vehicles owned on January 1st.
+Taxpayers are assessed the full year for vehicles owned on January 1.
 Any vehicle purchased after January 1 will be taxed the following year.

 Vehicle License Fee

-A vehicle license fee of $20 for each motor vehicle and $10 for each motorcycle will be added to the tax bill due on or before December 5th of each year.
-Vehicles located in the Towns of Claremont, Dendron and Surry will be subject to decal/vehicle license fees as per the Town ordinance.
+A vehicle license fee of $20 for each motor vehicle and $10 for each motorcycle will be added to the tax bill due on or before December 5 of each year.
+Vehicles located in the Towns of Claremont, Dendron and Surry will be subject to decal/vehicle license fees as per the town ordinance.

 Personal Property Tax Relief

 The Virginia Personal Property Tax Relief Act of 1998 provides tax relief for personal use passenger cars, motorcycles, and pickup or panel trucks having a registered gross weight of less than 10,001 pounds.
 Motor homes, trailers and farm use vehicles do not qualify.
 A qualifying vehicle cannot be used over 50% for business purposes.
-For additional information on this tax relief, citizens may refer to the Personal Property Brochure or find information online.
+For additional information on this tax relief, citizens may refer to the Personal Property Brochure (PDF) or find information on the Virginia Department of Motor Vehicles (DMV) website.

 High Mileage Discount